amelioro/ameliorate/CONTRIBUTING.md

 npm run dev
 ```

+Note: Much of the app can be used without logging in, but if you need to log in, you'll need to ask for test Auth0 credentials via Discord.
+There's a TODO to set up a mock auth server so that this isn't necessary.

 ## Codebase overview

 These are diagrams that might help provide high-level views of different pieces of the codebase: